inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # When to learn

-- Shipping software should be a part of publication
+- Shipping software should be a part of a publication
   - If you are writing a paper, do it now
-  - If you are writing a software, remember to do it later
+  - If you are writing software, remember to do it later

 ---

-# And more and more skills...
-Keep learning!
+# And more and more skills; Keep learning!

 ---

 # Summary: Get into the community

 - **TBA is amazing**
-- Community is learning opportunity
+- Community is a learning opportunity
 - Working with people is "How" to learn
   - One-day/One-week Hackathon
   - Talk to people
   - Collaborate with people
-- Survive, you are not alone
+- Survive.
+You are not alone